Computes the mean of elements across dimensions of a tensor.

 keepdims is true, the reduced dimensions

 are retained with length 1.

-axis has no entries, all dimensions are reduced, and a
+axis is None, all dimensions are reduced, and a

 tensor with a single element is returned.

 x = tf.constant([[1., 1.], [2., 2.]]) tf.reduce_mean(x) # 1.5 tf.reduce_mean(x, 0) # [1.5, 1.5] tf.reduce_mean(x, 1) # [1., 2.]